abbas-gheydi/hanoproxy/README.md

 ## Redis Sentinel Example:

-In this scenario we have 3 redis servers and redis-sentinel installed on them as well.
-Our application does not understand redis Sentinel and it only accepts one ip address/dns for redis connection.
+In this scenario we have 3 redis servers and redis-sentinel installed on them as well. the example application does not understand redis Sentinel and it only accepts one ip address/dns for redis connection.

 The application uses HAnoProxY as a Dns Resolver.